soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 4-06 Testing.* ::

 Vehicles subject to this chapter shall undergo a pressure vacuum test within one year after the effective date of this chapter, and annually thereafter.
 These tests shall be performed by the owner or his agent using test methods acceptable to the Commissioner of NYSDEC.
 [Test method 27 described in appendix A of Part 60 of Title 40 of the Code of Federal Regulations (40 C.F.R.
-60) is considered to be acceptable].
+Part 60) is considered to be acceptable].
 If the results of the pressure vacuum test do not show compliance with the pressure change standard, the gasoline transport vehicle shall be repaired to make the tank vapor-tight and retested within 15 days.